Last modified: 18 March 2023

-…is to briefly explain a few Vim concepts that will help you better understand the VimTeX plugin (covered in the next article) and how to write filetype-specific Vim configuration.
+…is to briefly explain a few Vim concepts that will help you better understand how to configure the VimTeX plugin (covered in the next article) and how to write filetype-specific Vim configuration.

 This article covers: